 Our group found its way a bit mole-eyed, giggling and stumbling up the cellar stairs back to the light of day where we made a valient attempt to pose for a group photo.
 The moment was over.
 We were released back into Pascal’s hands, and car, as we raced off through the countryside the conversation and laughter never halting as we headed up a hillside through winding roads to an overlook park where our picnic would be.

 A Farewell Picnic to Remember

 What could possibly top this morning of wine tasting?
 A lovely picnic in a park that overlooks the Burgundy valley, and vineyards that produced the wine we were just tasting.
-A rare view in France, as France is small and finding a location with a sweeping grand view is much harder than it is in larger countries.
+It was a rare view in France.
+Pascal explained that France is a small country and to find a location with a sweeping grand view is much harder than it is in larger countries where people are more spread out.
 I think we take our views for granted, not realizing that everyone has access to panoramic views.

-Pascal our Sommelier, brought six different wines for us to learn about.
-Each bottle with a lesson, a story and a toast.
+Pascal, our Sommelier, brought six different wines for us to learn about.
+Each bottle came with a lesson, a story and a toast.
 We sat on the bluff in the light breeze of summer nibbling for hours, laughing, drinking, and enjoying music.
-Pascal is also a musician, he and his band mate, Stephen, and our group photographer, brought their guitars and shared his second passion with us, The Blues.
+Pascal is also a musician.
+He and his band mate, Stephen, and our group photographer, brought their guitars and shared his second passion with us, The Blues.
 They sang us a few original songs as we dreamily sat back and listened in the glow of the sun and wine.

 The Long Journey Home Begins

-Today as I write, I am gliding through the countryside of France heading to Paris on the TVG Leisure train, thinking of this fantastic opportunity that we had to join the Pistou and Pastis Burgundy By Bachuss tour with Chef Francois and Lisa.
+Today as I write, I am gliding through the countryside of France heading to Paris on the TVG Leisure train which I am spending time thinking of the fantastic opportunity that we had to join the Pistou and Pastis Burgundy By Bachuss tour with Chef Francois and Lisa.
 If you want an insider experience of France be sure to join them on one of their next Culinary Adventures.

 Articles About London and France: